Akdeniz University, School of Medicine, Antalya, Turkey

 Posting Dates: January 1 - January 14, 2022

-A 23-year-old woman (G1P0) was referred to our clinic for suspected fetal anomalies at the 25th week of gestation.
+Case Report: A 23-year-old woman (G1P0) was referred to our clinic for suspected fetal anomalies at the 25th week of gestation.
 First trimester screening test risk for Down syndrome was low.
 Fetal biometry revealed a large for gestational age fetus ( >99% percentile).
 Main ultrasound examination findings are depicted below:

-Our ultrasound findings are as follows:
+Our ultrasound findings show:

 - Image 1 Ventriculomegaly